BadIdeaFactory/corporate/documents/operating.md

 distributed (e.g. if four overlords remain, each will own 25% of BIFFUD)

 ### Lawsuits between BIFFUD associates
-All BIFFUD associates involved in a lawsuit mustplay a group game of Mario Party 3 before any arbitration happens.
+All BIFFUD associates involved in a lawsuit must play a group game of Mario Party 3 before any arbitration happens.
 BIFFUD will loan any necessary hardware needed to make this possible.

 ### Additional notes
-It is worth explicitly stating that as owners of this corporation, we will work tirelessly to avoid any of the following:
+It is worth explicitly stating that the Corporate Overlords will work tirelessly to avoid any of the following:

 - Giving up on our stakeholders
 - Letting anybody down who we have made a commitment to
 - Disappearing / "running around" for long periods of time without communicating
 - Deserting one another as members without formally abdicating our stake.

-Furthermore, we will try not to
+Furthermore, they will try not to:

 - Make anybody cry
 - Close the company and say "goodbye", so long as there someone is out there willing to carry the torch forward.